The Ghost Ship: Cast

-Cast notes

-Ben Bard and Sir Lancelot were part of an informal stock company whose members frequently appeared in Lewton productions.

 Production

 RKO had scored a major financial success with Cat People (1942).
-The film, which cost $141,659, brought in almost $4 million in its first two years and saved the studio from financial disaster.
+The film cost only $141,659, yet brought in almost $4 million in its first two years and saved the studio from financial disaster.
 RKO wanted to move quickly on a sequel to build on the success of Cat People, but producer Val Lewton wished to make the fantasy-comedy story "The Amorous Ghost" instead.
 As Lewton and studio wrangled, Lewton commenced production on The Seventh Victim, a horror-murder mystery film, and on May 12, 1943, RKO announced it was delaying production on the sequel The Curse of the Cat People due to the unavailability of key performers.
 RKO production chief Charles Koerner did not want Lewton to be idle once filming on The Seventh Victim ended nor did he favor the idea of Lewton working on comedy, so Koerner suggested that Lewton direct a horror film set at sea, utilizing the studio's existing ship set, built for Pacific Liner (1939).
 According to Robert Wise, a longtime collaborator with Lewton, it was this set that gave Lewton the idea for the film.
 "He would find what we call a 'standing set,' and then tailor his script to the set, whatever it was.
 That's how he made The Ghost Ship.
 He walked onto a set and saw a tanker, then cooked up the idea for this ship with a murderous captain."
 One scholar has suggested that Lewton accepted the assignment in part because, as an amateur sailor himself, the ship captain's behavior mirrored Lewton's own views on how to manage a ship, but also because Lewton saw the plot as a way of criticizing his micro-managing superiors at RKO.
 The budget, as with all of Lewton's films, was set at $150,000.

 At the time screenwriting began, Lewton claimed that the idea for the film was an original one attributable to himself.
 Leo Mittler did the treatment and Donald Henderson Clarke wrote the script, although Lewton significantly revised the screenplay and wrote many lines of dialogue himself.